Skip to content

 1. Find the custom field you want to edit

-3. Update the field name, type, or options
+3. Update the field name, type, group, or options

 Important: Changing a field type may affect existing values.
 For example, changing a "Text" field to "Number" might cause issues if operators have non-numeric values.
 Be careful when changing field types.